Essential Training and Career Development

 Jenna teaches shorter participatory workshops of 1.5-3 hours that focus on writing as a tool to reach a desired audience, whether that be editors, reviewers, other scientists, or funders.
 Workshop topics can include (1) building a narrative, (2) writing a convincing abstract, (3) deep dives into each section of a paper, (4) the editorial process, (5) general writing strategies, and (6) how to get started (often the hardest part!).

-Our Talks and Mini-Workshops range from one to three hours and can accommodate unlimited participants.
-These sessions can be delivered in-person for a more interactive experience.
+Our in-person Talks and Mini-Workshops range from one to three hours and can accommodate unlimited participants.
+These sessions are delivered in-person for a more interactive experience.
 Perfect for groups looking to enhance their writing and illustration skills, whether it’s for manuscripts, grants, or scientific communication.
 We also offer career talks with journal editors and scientific illustrators, providing valuable insights for those exploring career opportunities outside of academia.

-Advanced manuscript writing
+- Advanced manuscript writing

-Insiders guide to publishing
+- Insiders guide to publishing

-Writing abstracts
+- Writing abstracts

-Handling rejection
+- Handling rejection

-General grant writing
+- General grant writing

-Writing specific aims (NIH)
+- Writing specific aims (NIH)

-Career talk (illustrator)
+- Career talk (illustrator)

-Figures and Graphics
+- Figures and Graphics